 5 Purposes of Lent

-Ash Wednesday (February 22 this year) marks the beginning of a season in the Church called “Lent” that runs for the 40 days (excluding Sundays) leading up to Easter.
+Ash Wednesday (March 5 this year) marks the beginning of a season in the Church called “Lent” that runs for the 40 days (excluding Sundays) leading up to Easter.
 Though practiced by Christians for centuries, Lent can be confusing and opaque, and may leave you wondering, “What is Lent really about anyway?”
-To help, let me suggest five purposes for celebrating Lent:
+Here are five purposes for celebrating Lent:

 First, Lent provides time to meditate on Christ’s suffering and death.
 You cannot have resurrection without death, but in our haste to jump to the happy ending, we rush over the immense suffering of Christ on the cross.
 This Lent, re-read the story of his death slowly.
 Place yourself in those excruciating hours leading up to his death so as to feel the weight of his sacrifice for you.